 It is a big village, sprawls drowsily outwards from a medieval core into strips of bungalows.
 Whatever is underneath the nucleus is hidden for now; if it is as old as the name might suggest, if we assume the name is local, this may be one of the few in the area with a foot still in pre-roman times, something hinted at nearby in the Wealh’s cot of Walcot.
 The Creig or cliff of North and South Creake and in the Udsos of the river name Ouse.
 Beyond the quiet lawns and painted fences to the North of the village, in the fields there are the shadows of barrows and burial mounds, the whisper of a Roman or Iron age settlement, detail so far undisclosed even by the steady tick-tock sway of the detectorists.
 Field-walking has offered up a few clues, mostly pottery.
 There’s been flint, but flint in it’s many forms is like sugar sprinkled on a cake in Norfolk, in an area which had an economy built on it, mined the stuff, built with it.
 The fields are full of plough shatter, so much so it’s almost difficult to spot anything worked until you get your eye in, spotting the bulbs and fractures of a human struck surface, the nicks of an antler-hammers and picks on a toothed edge.

 This is another one of those old haunts. friends lived and worked; One drove aggregate lorries to-and-fro from depot to quarry and back again, setting out where the old adumbrations of the ice waters, the glacial rivers and lakes dry-flow under the till to where they made the concrete which now makes us flood.
 We used to cycle up Swafield Rise and meet up in one of the bungalows now lost in a row somewhere, a memory gone.
 We messed about listening to music, re-reading old copies of Sounds and NME.
-I silently fancied my mate’s older, sophisticated, sister something rotten.
+I silently in that way of the 14 year old innocent fancied my mate’s older more sophisticated sister something rotten.

-When you get in amongst it, the village builds up, the church feels raised houses inexplicably taller, it is built on a slight rise.
+When you get in amongst it, the village builds up, the church feels raised, houses inexplicably taller, it is built on a slight rise.
 I once read somewhere that nearly all of the older parts of Trunch were farm buildings with a scattering of small potteries.
-The church is dedicated to St Botolph; an English 7th century saint of travellers and farmers, a dedication often found at gateways here at the gateway to the coast.
-The outside of the church is pretty enough a quick perimeter walk is enough for me as it’s getting late.
+The church is dedicated to St Botolph; an English 7th century saint of travellers and farmers, a dedication often found at gateways, here a gateway to the coast.
+The outside of the church is pretty enough, a quick perimeter scour is enough for me as it’s getting late.
 Inside I know you can lose hours just finding things, all the result of 700 years of townsfolk and church people mucking about.
 It is phenomenal building, layer upon layer of the shifting energy of change.

 The carvings and remaining colour across the church are pretty special.
 The blues of heaven stand out, an expensive poisonous colour to make back then.
 There is still a carving of an ape carrying a crosier and either a pectoral cross or a cowl on the font cover, a dig at someone or something possibly.
 In terms of woodwork the green men and dog’s heads stand out, a vague echo of older folk memory, other beliefs, absorbed as charms within the not quite encompassing Christian symbols.
 The hounds are fierce, as I stand here it reminds me again of how I’m in the beating heartland of the black dog; Trunch sleeping deep in the network of lanes where these stories still lurk red-eyed in the depths of our febrile nights.